Skip to content

 }

-This is deliberately repo-specific. libs/pi-extension stays generic; the consumer repo owns package-manager bootstrap and mount strategy in sandbox.json.
+This is deliberately repo-specific. libs/pi-extension stays generic: it shadows node_modules; the consumer repo owns package-manager bootstrap and store preparation in the runtime profile's sandbox policy.

 Host-exec policy